2 min read

 "The LLC may be dissolved if a significant event occurs that makes it impossible or impractical to continue the LLC as per the operating agreement.
 The significant event could be as agreed by the members, including loss of business license, catastrophic financial losses, or protracted legal disputes."

-The biggest question now is, "Do you need a lawyer for your business?
-When does a business need legal advice?"
+The biggest question now is, "Do I need a lawyer for an Operating Agreement?”
 For most businesses and in most cases, you don't need a lawyer to start your business.
 Instead, many business owners rely on Legal GPS Pro to help with legal issues.

 Legal GPS Pro is your All-In-One Legal Toolkit for Businesses.
 Developed by top startup attorneys, Pro gives you access to 100+ expertly crafted templates including operating agreements, NDAs, and service agreements, and an interactive platform.
 All designed to protect your company and set it up for lasting success.